Disc Golf in Central Oregon

 Disc Golf hole in Central Oregon.

-It’s easy to see why disc golf is one of the top things to do in Central Oregon: It’s a fun excuse to get outside, the low-impact nature of the sport means you won’t wear yourself out, the required equipment is easy to rent or purchase, and views of the Cascades abound around every hole.
+Disc golf is among the top things to do in Central Oregon, and it’s easy to discover why.
+Disc golf is a fun excuse to get outside—and Central Oregonians love to get outdoors—the low-impact nature of the sport means you won’t wear yourself out, the required equipment is easy to rent or purchase, and views of the Cascade Range abound around every hole.
+In all, there are some two dozen courses in Central Oregon making it one of the great disc golf destinations found anywhere.

-And if you’re new to the sport, it doesn’t take long to catch up: Similar to the sport of golf, players usually choose to play courses of nine or 18 holes.
-Only instead of clubs, players step up to the tee (usually a rubber or concrete pad), launch a specially designed disc (similar to a Frisbee)—and instead of a hole, try to get the disc into a metal basket in as few throws as possible.
+Maybe you’ve never picked up a disc, which is similar to a Frisbee.
+Good news.
+Whether a world champion or picking up a disc for the first time, disc golf is fun for all.
+Similar to the sport of golf, disc golf courses are typically nine or 18 holes.
+Only instead of clubs, players step up to the tee, usually a rubber or concrete pad, launch the specially designed disc, and instead of aiming for a hole, try to get the disc into a metal basket in as few throws as possible.
 Some holes are in wide-open meadows and require a bit more brute strength, while others pass through forests and past lava flows and offer more technical challenges.

-No matter your own experience levels, you’re sure to find plenty to love about the courses in Bend, Sunriver, Sisters, and beyond.
-So here’s our Central Oregon disc golf guide—complete with breakdowns on how many holes each course has, the terrain you’ll play, and what skills a golfer should bring to each course.
+No matter your experience, you’re sure to find plenty to love about the courses in Bend, Sunriver, Sisters, and beyond.
+So here’s our Central Oregon disc golf guide.

 Disc Golf Courses in and Near Bend, Oregon

-Bend has a famously robust outdoor recreation scene, so it’s only natural that several disc golf courses would get built over the years.
+Bend has a famously robust outdoor recreation scene, so it should be no surprise that disc golf courses abound.

-Perhaps the city’s most popular place to throw a disc is the Pine Nursery Disc Golf Course at the northeastern edge of Bend.
-The 18-hole course shows off dramatic views of the mountains of Central Oregon while passing through stands of juniper, sagebrush scrubland, and even the occasional lava rock formation.
-New players and veterans alike find plenty to love about the mostly flat course, where holes range from wide-open meadows to thicker forests that demand tighter, more technical shots.
+The Pine Nursery Disc Golf Course, at the northeastern edge of Bend, is among the city’s most popular courses.
+The 18-hole course shows off dramatic views of Central Oregon’s Cascade Range while passing through stands of juniper, ponderosas, sagebrush, and even the occasional lava rock formation.
+New players and veterans alike find plenty to love about the mostly flat course, where holes range from wide-open meadows to thicker forests demanding tighter, more technical shots.

-Sitting along the Cascade Lakes Scenic Byway at the southwestern edge of Bend, the nine-hole course at Seventh Mountain Resort offers an ideal introduction to the sport with a flat, nine-hole course that’s stroller-friendly.
+Set along the Cascade Lakes Scenic Byway at the southwestern edge of Bend, the nine-hole course at Seventh Mountain Resort offers an ideal introduction to the sport with a relatively flat, nine-hole course that is even stroller-friendly.
 Players head through park-like settings and the occasional stand of ponderosa pine.

 Bend has a famously robust outdoor recreation scene, so it’s only natural that several disc golf courses would get built over the years.
 Perhaps the city’s most popular place to throw a disc is the Pine Nursery Disc Golf Course at the northeastern edge of Bend.
 The 18-hole course shows off dramatic views of the mountains of Central Oregon while passing through stands of juniper, sagebrush scrubland, and even the occasional lava rock formation.
 New players and veterans alike find plenty to love about the mostly flat course, where holes range from wide-open meadows to thicker forests that demand tighter, more technical shots.
 Sitting along the Cascade Lakes Scenic Byway at the southwestern edge of Bend, the nine-hole course at Seventh Mountain Resort offers an ideal introduction to the sport with a flat, nine-hole course that’s stroller-friendly.
 Players head through park-like settings and the occasional stand of ponderosa pine.